dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/4-headings-and-labels-technical-considerations/README.md

 # {Headings and labels: }Technical considerations

-<p>If you are using <a href="https://frontend.design-system.service.gov.uk/">GOV.UK Frontend</a> you can use all of the responsive styles, layouts and components in the <a href="https://design-system.service.gov.uk/">GOV.UK Design System</a>.</p>
+If you are using [GOV.UK Frontend](https://frontend.design-system.service.gov.uk/) you can use all of the responsive styles, layouts and components in the [GOV.UK Design System](https://design-system.service.gov.uk/).

-<h2>Headings<h2>
+## Headings

-<h3>HTML for headings</h3>
+### HTML for headings

-<p>It is important to mark up headings using valid HTML code.
+It is important to mark up headings using valid HTML code.
 Headings should always be nested correctly rather than heading levels being selected to match formatting preferences.
-If necessary, the CSS can be amended to change formatting.</p>
+If necessary, the CSS can be amended to change formatting.

 <pre>
 	<code>